domosekai/domosekai.github.io/sstp/help.md

 ### Q: If I can connect using the official SoftEther Client, does that mean I can use this app too?

 In most cases we provide the same connectivity as the official client.
 Both direct (TCP) and NAT-T connections are supported.

+However, connections via ICMP or DNS are not supported.

 If you think you might have a special case, please discuss with us.